Berkoh

 Here's a simplified model of residential light bills:

 A cycle lasts from the beginning of a month to the end of a month.
-For example, if it is January 2026 now, the price of a unit will reset on February 2026.
+For example, if it is April 2026 now, the price of a unit will reset on May 2026.

 There is a monthly fee of